thelia/thelia/documentation/api/files/Model/Base/ContentQuery.php.txt

  * @method     ChildContentQuery rightJoinContentAssoc($relationAlias = null) Adds a RIGHT JOIN clause to the query using the ContentAssoc relation
  * @method     ChildContentQuery innerJoinContentAssoc($relationAlias = null) Adds a INNER JOIN clause to the query using the ContentAssoc relation
  *
- * @method     ChildContentQuery leftJoinImage($relationAlias = null) Adds a LEFT JOIN clause to the query using the Image relation
- * @method     ChildContentQuery rightJoinImage($relationAlias = null) Adds a RIGHT JOIN clause to the query using the Image relation
- * @method     ChildContentQuery innerJoinImage($relationAlias = null) Adds a INNER JOIN clause to the query using the Image relation
- *
- * @method     ChildContentQuery leftJoinDocument($relationAlias = null) Adds a LEFT JOIN clause to the query using the Document relation
- * @method     ChildContentQuery rightJoinDocument($relationAlias = null) Adds a RIGHT JOIN clause to the query using the Document relation
- * @method     ChildContentQuery innerJoinDocument($relationAlias = null) Adds a INNER JOIN clause to the query using the Document relation
- *
  * @method     ChildContentQuery leftJoinRewriting($relationAlias = null) Adds a LEFT JOIN clause to the query using the Rewriting relation
  * @method     ChildContentQuery rightJoinRewriting($relationAlias = null) Adds a RIGHT JOIN clause to the query using the Rewriting relation
  * @method     ChildContentQuery innerJoinRewriting($relationAlias = null) Adds a INNER JOIN clause to the query using the Rewriting relation